 The best photo printer in 2024: top regular and wide format photo printers

-I’ve been testing and reviewing desktop printers for decades and have come to the conclusion that, nowadays, the title of best photo printer is essentially a dogfight between two names: Canon and Epson.
-While there are other printer manufacturers, Canon and Epson are the only contenders when it comes to desktop printers for high-quality photos.
+After reviewing them for decades, I've concluded that the best photo printer is essentially a dogfight between two names: Canon and Epson.
+While there are other printer manufacturers, these two are the only real contenders when it comes to desktop printers for high-quality photos.
 When I want to frame, mount, or display my photos, this is where I need to be.

 Key factors to consider are the size of the photos you want to print, and the type of ink you want to use.
 For this guide, I’m starting off with the best regular Letter-size (A4) photo printers, then moving on to larger-format 13-inch (A3+) printers, and finishing off with 17-inch (A2) printers.
 Naturally, if you want to create photo prints to hang on the wall, bigger tends to be better.
 Scroll to the bottom of this page for my top tips on how to choose and use a photo printer.

-When it comes to cost, there’s more to it than the price of a printer.
-Ink refills are infamous for being eye-wateringly expensive.
+When it comes to cost, it's not just the price of a printer itself; ink refills can be eye-wateringly expensive.
 Even so, it’s worth it in the long run if you plan on creating a lot of photo prints, compared with the cost of using the best photo printing services.
 Better still, I find that making my own prints takes just a few minutes and puts me in full control of the whole process.

 Matthew Richards